- Reviewed: 22 January 2021, 15:00 NZDT

 New Zealanders in Uganda are advised to be security conscious at all times and follow any instructions or restrictions issued by the local authorities.
 Particular care should be taken in crowded and public areas known to be frequented by expatriates and foreigners.

 Violent crime, such as armed robbery, banditry and carjacking occurs, particularly outside Kampala.
-Opportunistic and petty crime is common.
+Opportunistic and petty crime such as pick pocketing and purse snatching is common.

 New Zealanders in Uganda are advised to avoid walking alone or travelling after dark.
 Theft from stationary vehicles is frequent.
 If travelling by car, it is advisable to keep doors locked and windows up at all times and hide valuables from view.
-For safety and security reasons, you should avoid using matatus (minibus taxis) and boda-bodas (motorbike taxis).
+For safety and security reasons, you should avoid using matatus (minibus taxis),boda-bodas (motorbike taxis) and overnight buses.

 No resistance should be given if you are the victim of an armed robbery or carjacking, as this can lead to an escalation in violence.